mlim1972/gateway-consul/README.md

 ### Running
 First we need to start Consul by running [run-consul.sh](run-consul.sh).
 This script uses docker to pull the latest consul image and runs it locally.
-After consul start, the UI will be available at: [http://localhost:8500](http://localhost:8500)
+After consul starts, the UI will be available at: [http://localhost:8500](http://localhost:8500)

-After consul start, the other services can also start up using the following command:
+After consul starts, the other services can also start up using the following command:
 ```
 ./run-services.sh
 ```